-Underwood Award in Chemistry, presented annually to the junior student majoring in chemistry who, in the opinion of the department, is most deserving.
-The cash award was established by Mr. J. E. Underwood, Jr. and Caroline Underwood in memory of their mother and father, Mr. and Mrs. Julius E. "Jude" Underwood, Sr., Class of 1911.
+Underwood Award, presented annually to the junior student majoring in chemistry who, in the opinion of the department, is most deserving.
+The cash award was established by Mr. J. E. Underwood, Jr. and Caroline Underwood in memory of their mother and father, Julius E. "Jude" Underwood, Sr., Class of 1911.

 Pete Vaughan Award, presented annually by the National Association of Wabash Men to the outstanding athlete of the year.
-This award recognizes the thirty years of distinguished service that Robert E. (Pete) Vaughan H'54 gave to Wabash College as football coach and athletic director.
+This award recognizes the thirty years of distinguished service that Robert E. (Pete) Vaughan H'54 gave to Wabash College as a coach and athletic director.